-UN counterterrorism chief invited by China to visit

-BEIJING (AP) — The United Nations counterterrorism chief is visiting China this week, but his agenda has not been released, the foreign ministry said Friday.
+US has ‘deep concerns’ about UN official’s trip to China

+BEIJING (AP) — The U.S. government expressed deep concerns to the U.N. about a reported trip by the U.N. counterterrorism chief to the restive Xinjiang region in China’s far west.

+Deputy Secretary of State John Sullivan, in a phone call Friday with U.N.
+Secretary-General António Guterres, called the visit “highly inappropriate in view of the unprecedented repression campaign underway in Xinjiang against Uighurs, ethnic Kazakhs, Kyrgyz, and other Muslims.”

-Vladimir Ivanovich Voronkov, the undersecretary-general of the U.N. counterterrorism office, is in China at the country’s invitation, ministry spokesman Geng Shuang said.
-He didn’t comment on reports Voronkov is going to the restive Xinjiang region in China’s far west.
+The Chinese foreign ministry confirmed that Vladimir Ivanovich Voronkov, the undersecretary-general of the U.N. counterterrorism office, is in China at the country’s invitation, but didn’t provide any details.

-“More specific information will be released in time,” Geng said at a daily briefing.
+“More specific information will be released in time,” ministry spokesman Geng Shuang said at a daily briefing.

 China has faced international criticism over internment camps in Xinjiang that hold an estimated 1 million members of the Uighur and other predominantly Muslim ethnic groups.